 The Apostles said to the Lord, "Increase our faith".

 Intriguingly, when you look at the circumstance behind the apostles request for more faith, it wasn't eminent death, as with those murdered Egyptian Christians, rather we read in Luke 17: 2-4 [Jesus said]

 “If your brother or sister sins against you, rebuke them; and if they repent, forgive them.
 Even if they sin against you seven times in a day and seven times come back to you saying ‘I repent,’ you must forgive them.”
 The apostles said to the Lord, “Increase our faith!”

 Why did this call to be forgiving cause the apostles to ask for greater faith?

-Well I think it's because they realised that what Jesus was asking was more than difficult, it was counterintuitive to centuries of human thinking.
+Well I think they realised that what Jesus was asking was more than difficult, it was counterintuitive to centuries of human thinking.
 Jesus was calling for people to disregard any preconceived notion of there being a limit to our obligation to forgive.
 And although they believed Jesus' words in their heads, they couldn't see how to make it a reality in their lives.
 So they sought His help to get the conviction out of their heads and into their hearts, and therefore into their behaviour.